TehNut-Mods/BaseMod/README.md

 ##How to use:

 1. Clone that repository using any Git client. (alternatively, download the zip)
 2. Setup your Gradle workspace.
 I suggest following [this](https://www.youtube.com/watch?v=8VEdtQLuLO0) tutorial by LexManos.
-I also suggest running "setupDecompWorkspace" instead of "setupDevWorkspace".
+I also suggest running `setupDecompWorkspace` instead of `setupDevWorkspace`.
 Look in gradlew for what everything does.
 3. Open it up in your IDE and refactor everything.

        EG: BaseMod.java -> YourModName.java